 - Potentially less uncomfortable recovery compared to other implant placements

-- Less implant movement when using your chest muscles
+- Less implant movement when using the chest muscles

 Cons of subglandular implant placement: